Freestone, Queensland: Education

 Freestone State School is a government primary (Prep-6) school for boys and girls at 82 School Road (28.1355°S 152.1377°E).
 In 2018, the school had an enrolment of 27 students with 4 teachers (3 full-time equivalent) and 6 non-teaching staff (2 full-time equivalent).

-There is no secondary school in Freestone; the nearest government secondary school is Warwick State High School in Warwick to the south-west.
+There are no secondary schools in Freestone; the nearest government secondary school is Warwick State High School in Warwick to the south-west.